-As part of the course, students are expected to apply the discussed frameworks and methodologies to an existing early stage technology venture.
-The course Assignments study portfolio companies of Firstime (https://www.firstime.vc) an early stage VC and a technology incubator.
+As part of the course students are expected to apply the discussed frameworks and methodologies to an existing early stage technology venture.
+The course Assignments will be performed on portfolio companies of TheTime (www.thetime.co.il) a technology incubator with a focus on startups in the areas of Telecom, Internet, Media and Entertainment.
 This will allow participants to get a better feeling for the way theory becomes practice.